 5. Beef up Your Coping Skills

-Working on outlining healthy coping skills can help you change your reaction from flooding to regulation.
-Regulation tools that focus on calming the physiological stress response in your body are likely to be the most effective, such as paced breathing, grounding techniques, and progressive muscle relaxation.
+Healthy coping skills can help change your reaction from flooding to management.
+Regulation tools that calm the physiological stress response are likely the most effective, such as paced breathing, grounding techniques, and progressive muscle relaxation.

 6. Set Boundaries

-Determining what you will and will not tolerate with anyone who you regularly communicate with is beneficial.
-This can allow you to better regulate yourself when interacting with others.
-Setting healthy boundaries can include breaking or limiting contact with toxic people, outlining the parameters for communication, explaining your needs, or setting time limitations for interactions.
+Determining what you will and will not tolerate from anyone is beneficial.
+Setting healthy boundaries can include breaking contact with toxic people, outlining the parameters for communication, explaining your needs, or limiting time for interactions.

 7. Increase Positive Self-Talk